DBS customers unable to access bank's digital services

 The bank said at the time that its systems "remain secure" and it was not the target of a cyberattack.

-The Monetary Authority of Singapore (MAS) deemed the issue a "a serious disruption" and imposed on DBS additional capital requirement.
+The Monetary Authority of Singapore (MAS) deemed the issue a "serious disruption" and imposed additional capital requirements on DBS.

 DBS was required to apply a multiplier of 1.5 times to its risk-weighted assets for operational risk.

 That translated to S$930 million in additional regulatory capital, said MAS in February 2022.
-The sum was based on DBS' reported financial statements as at Sep 30, 2021.
+The sum was based on DBS' reported financial statements as of Sep 30, 2021.

 In comparison, that was four times higher than the amount for a similar disruption that DBS experienced in 2010.